This is a plain English summary of an original research article

 - An evidence review assessed current interventions and looked at previous work on barriers to (and promoters of) good healthcare for children with asthma in ethnic minority communities.
 The key partnerships were set up at this stage.

 - The community study consisted of eight focus groups with 63 members of the South Asian community and a further 12 key people recruited via community organisations.
-Groups took place in both English and either Urdu, Punjabi, Hindu, or Guajarati.
+Groups took place in both English and either Urdu, Punjabi, Hindi, or Gujarati.
 Researchers aimed to understand how asthma was viewed by the community at large.
 They explored influences such as culture, education, religion, and deprivation on the behaviour of children with asthma, and their families.

 - The study of families and healthcare professionals involved 30 South Asian families and 37 healthcare professionals treating children with asthma.
 One-to-one interviews were carried out in the interviewee’s choice of language.
 A group of 14 White British families were interviewed as a comparison.
 The research showed that South Asian families lacked understanding of the causes of asthma, its triggers and recognition of symptoms, treatments, and outcomes.
 It also suggested that healthcare professionals need to have a better understanding of cultural or religious practices that may be a barrier to seeking help or following treatment advice.